ale0204/huffman-compression/README.md

 # Huffman Compression Utility

-A complete implementation of the Huffman compression algorithm in C++, providing efficient lossless compression for text and binary files.
+A complete implementation of the Huffman compression algorithm in C++, providing efficient lossless compression for text and binary files using advanced binary bit packing techniques.

+**Course:** Calculatoare Numerice (Numerical Computing)
+**Academic Year:** 2024-2025, Semester 2

 ## Table of Contents